okhlybov/vscode-msys2/README.md

 - Isolated operation where no global PATH modification is neccessary

-- Support for MSVCRT-based and UCRT-based MinGW toolchains
+- Support for MSVCRT-based and UCRT-based MinGW toolchains provided by MSYS2

 ## Setup & Configuration